 Week Beginning 6th July

 Hi everyone, hope you are all well and have enjoyed learning all about plants and flowers.
-This will be are last week learning about plants and flowers.
+This will be our last week learning about plants and flowers.

 1. Sound of the Week - this week we are going to recap all the sounds we have learnt previously.
 Have a go at playing the ‘Roll a Sound’ game.